 While wineries have traditionally dominated the tasting space on Long Island, a cool crop of breweries have opened up throughout the island in recent years.
-These destinations offer beer-lovers a place to sample artisan beers (many of which can only be tasted in house), perfect their hoppy palate, tour the distillery operation, and get their buzz on in the process.
+These destinations offer beer-lovers a place to sample artisan beers (many of which can only be tasted in-house), perfect their hoppy palate, tour the distillery operation, and get their buzz on in the process.
 Here are a few of our favorite Long Island breweries.

 01 of 06

 Labor Day weekend 2017 marked the grand opening of this “farm-to-pint” brewery.
-Beer here is made with the farm’s own barley and hops grown on its 43-acre property, smack dab in the middle of the North Fork’s wine trail.
+The beer here is made with the farm’s own barley and hops grown on its 43-acre property, smack dab in the middle of the North Fork’s wine trail.
 The tasting room and microbrewery are housed in a big old potato barn that opens onto a large lawn with tables and games.
 Most fall weekends will feature a food truck and live music, and visitors can tour the farm via hay wagon rides.
-Sample fresh hop-infused beers from dozens of Long Island breweries at the annual Long Island Fresh Hop Festival, held on site.
+Sample fresh hop-infused beers from dozens of Long Island breweries at the annual Long Island Fresh Hop Festival held on site.

 02 of 06

 Greenport Harbor Brewing Company has two locations: the original, a cozy tasting room in the old Greenport village firehouse, and the newer larger locale, with an acre or so of outdoor space, a drive away in Peconic.
 Each serves a slightly different selection of tasty ales, lagers, and IPAs, like popular Facing East, a New England-style IPA full of hops and an apricot/grapefruit flavor.
 Growlers can always be filled with the OG (Original Greenport) series, a rotating assortment of experimental brews.
 The Peconic location recently opened its own restaurant featuring brew-centric bar noshes using only locally-sourced ingredients, all from North Fork farms, to perfectly pair with the craft beers.